MySimpleSite & MySimpleStore – Get the best from your Cheap Website Design

 If you don’t have a logo then you can either get one designed, or we can add your company name (or website name) as text to the top left corner.
-A professional logo isn’t essential and all the MySimpleSite demos use text logos.
+A professional logo isn’t essential and all the MySimpleSite/MySimpleStore demos use text logos.

 - Demo 1 and Demo 2 – both of these website designs have a shallow header area.
 Your website will look best with a small, simple logo that doesn’t require much vertical space.

 - Demo 3 – you can add a centered image logo in the grey title bar, which gives you a bit more space.

 Be prepared to modify your logo to look good with the website design.
 A lot of companies have taller and more complex logos that don’t fit into this sort of space.
 For example logos with tiny details and large amounts of text.
 Modern logo design trends favour clean, minimal logos.
 We’ve designed our cheap website templates with this in mind.